connerkward/SmartSpaceBucket/README.md

 *Designed for 6mm (possibly) and 1/4 inch OD tubing.
 Preferably food safe polyethelyne tubing.

 If horticulturalists have ideas on how to use the water (distilled) that has been run through the sprouts, PM!

+What I would really like is a system that is easily expandable, clean (hence the dishwasher safe food-touching bits), and easily distributed.